opea-project/GenAIExamples/README.md

 ## MicroService

+`Microservices` are akin to building blocks, offering the fundamental services for constructing `RAG (Retrieval-Augmented Generation)` applications.

+Each `Microservice` is designed to perform a specific function or task within the application architecture.
+By breaking down the system into smaller, self-contained services, `Microservices` promote modularity, flexibility, and scalability.

+This modular approach allows developers to independently develop, deploy, and scale individual components of the application, making it easier to maintain and evolve over time.
+Additionally, `Microservices` facilitate fault isolation, as issues in one service are less likely to impact the entire system.

-The initially supported microservices are described in the below table.
-More microservices are on the way.
+The initially supported `Microservices` are described in the below table.
+More `Microservices` are on the way.

 <table>
 	<tbody>